 Visa to stay up to 3 months in Vietnam

 The only way to stay in Vietnam for up to 3 months is to request an invitation letter from an agency approved and approved by the Tourism Department.
 We recommend the iVisa website, which allows you to obtain a visa via the Internet (via an invitation letter).
 Once you have this visa in your pocket, you can easily extend it (without having to leave the country) or renew it on the spot via a travel agency (when leaving the country).

 Health insurance best quality/price ratio

-We conducted the investigation and screened more than a dozen health insurance policies used in Southeast Asia by French and foreign expatriates arriving in Vietnam.
-If you are looking for a local insurance company (which also covers Cambodia, Thailand, Laos… and other countries in this part of the world), then we invite you to consult Luma’s rates and range of services.
+We conducted the investigation and screened more than a dozen health insurance policies used in South East Asia by rated by foreigners and expatriates living in Asia.
+If you are looking for a local insurance company (which also covers Cambodia, Thailand, Laos… and other countries in this part of the world), then we invite you to consult Luma, Morgan Price, Bao Viec rates and range of services.

 Find a job in Vietnam as an Expat